austinappleadmins/austinappleadmins-site/_posts/2023-11-14-November-meetup.md

 If you'd like to speak at a future meetup in Austin please [let us know](https://goo.gl/forms/SlplkdmkkyKpG7982).

-## Upcoming meetups

-We're super happy to announce that meetups in 2019 will happen at a regular cadence on the **third Wedneday of every month**.
-Odd months will be happy hours, and even months will be presentation-based meetups.

 [Subscribe to the Austin Apple Admins calendar](https://goo.gl/2TUFjl) to keep up with upcoming events.